Miguel-Enrique13/Rails_engine/README.md

 ### Items multi-finder
-Find all the items by searching for their name, description, unit_price or merchant_id.
+Find all the items that match your search params.

 Parameters: